AleksandM/i18n-drafts/articles/language-negotiation/language-negotiation.md

 Developers pass the locale (or set it in the operating environment) when calling internationalized APIs used for operations such as loading the localized resources mentioned above.
-But they are also use APIs that make the content or data in a system appear or work in a localized way, such as by formatting dates and numbers, sorting lists, and many other operations that vary by language or culture.
+But they are also used in APIs that make the content or data in a system appear or work in a localized way, such as by formatting dates and numbers, sorting lists, and many other operations that vary by language or culture.